On the Tambara Affine Line: The Ghost of a Cₚ -Tambara Functor

 \begin{proposition} For a $C_p$-Tambara functor $T$ the ghost $\ghost(T)$ is a $C_p$-Tambara functor. \end{proposition}

-The choice of name for the ghost ring comes from the following example.
+The name for the ghost construction is motivated by the following example.

 \begin{example} The ghost of the Burnside $G$-Tambara functor $\uA$ is the $G$-Tambara functor which is at level $G/H$ is the \emph{ghost ring} of the Burnside ring $A(H)$.
-By definition, the ghost ring of $A(H)$ is

-where $[K]$ ranges over the $H$-conjugacy classes of subgroups of $H$.
-This ring was known to and used by Burnside~\cite{burnside_table_of_marks}, although this definition was not introduce in this way. \end{example}
+By definition, the ghost ring of $A(H)$ is $\prod_{[K]} \Z$ where $[K]$ ranges over the $H$-conjugacy classes of subgroups of $H$.
+This ring was known to and used by Burnside~\cite{burnside_table_of_marks}, although this definition was not introduced in this way. \end{example}